Cosmoglobe/zodipy/README.md

 # Usage
-A full introduction to *Zodipy* and its use-cases will shorly be available in the [documentation]().
+A full introduction to *Zodipy* and its use-cases can be found in the [documentation](https://zodipy.readthedocs.io/en/latest/).

 **Interplanetary Dust models:** select between built in models.
 ```python